federated-learning-experiments/fl-text-models/README.md

 # fl-text-models
-Federated learning with text DNNs for DATA 591 at University of Washington.
-See the `README.md` file in **`final_research_report`** for an overview of our experiment designs and results.
+In this project we pretrain federated text models for next word prediction.
+See our [white paper](https://arxiv.org/abs/2005.04828) for details on related work, experiment designs, and results.

 ##### Data
 The main dataset used for these experiments is hosted by Kaggle and made available through the [tff.simulation.datasets module]((https://www.tensorflow.org/federated/api_docs/python/tff/simulation/datasets/stackoverflow/load_data)) in the [Tensorflow Federated API](https://github.com/tensorflow/federated).
 Stack Overflow owns the data and has released the data under the [CC BY-SA 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/).